-Form 10 Page Nun

-27

-28

-$\underline{ \ \ } \ \, \underline{ \ \ }$

-For each of the three years in the period ended December 31, 2011:

-Consolidated Balance Sheets at December 31, 2011 and 2010

-- Consolidated Statement of Earnings

-- Consolidated Statement of Earnings Consolidated Statement of Comprehensive Earnings - Consolidated Statement of Cash Flows29- Consolidated Statement of Stockholders' Equity30

-Notes to Consolidated Financial Statement 31 -60

-2. Financial Statement Schedules

-Schedule II - Valuation and Qualifying Accounts
+The following consolidated financial statements of A. O. Smith Form 10-K Page Number Corporation are included in Item 8: Consolidated Balance Sheets at December 31, 2012 and 2011 28 For each of the three years in the period ended December 31, 2012: - Consolidated Statement of Earnings 29 - Consolidated Statement of Comprehensive Earnings 29 - Consolidated Statement of Cash Flows 30 - Consolidated Statement of Stockholders' Equity 31 Notes to Consolidated Financial Statement 32 - 59 Financial Statement Schedules Schedule II - Valuation and Qualifying Accounts 68